ektrah/nsec/docs/api/nsec.cryptography.incrementalsignatureverification.md

 : The state to be finalized.

 signature
-: The signature to be validated
+: The signature of the data to verify.

 #### Return Value

-A boolean result if the signature is valid.
+`true` if verification succeeds; otherwise, `false`.

 #### Exceptions

 InvalidOperationException
 : `state` has not been initialized yet or has already been finalized.

 ## Thread Safety